parthasn/Nation-with-NaMo-assignment/README.md

     b.
 Clicking on a hashtag should act as a filter and show only Todo(s) containing that tag. - Done
     c.
 Hashtags can be stacked and the result should be only Todo(s) where all of them are present (ex. after clicking #work I should then be able to click #back-end to see Todo(s) containing both tags) - Done
+11. Tags array. - Done
+12. Empty task should not be added. - Done
+13. Wrap text in task card.- Done
+14. display entire filter criteria. - Done
+15. filterBy cannot be repeated. - Done
+16. Improve the css of the entire page - Done
+17. A person cannot enter same Todo twice if its already in pending.
+If user tries,show warning. - Done